Storks (film): Plot

 Junior and Tulip encounter Jasper, who had followed them from Stork Mountain.
 Jasper has nearly repaired Tulip's delivery beacon, but is missing one piece, which had been in Tulip's possession for years.
-Junior confesses to Tulip that he was supposed to fire her but couldn't bring himself to do it, and a saddened Tulip leaves with Jasper to meet her family while Junior continues alone to deliver Diamond Destiny.
-Cornerstore's pigeon employee Toady learns about Diamond Destiny and informs Hunter, who reroutes her address beacon and leads Junior into a trap.
-Hunter fires Junior and has Diamond Destiny taken away to live with penguins until she is an adult in order to silence the incident and prevent more plummeting stocks while Junior is tied up and gagged until his waiting attempt to death.
+Junior confesses to Tulip that he was supposed to fire her but could not bring himself to do it, and a saddened Tulip leaves with Jasper to meet her family while Junior continues alone to deliver Destiny.
+Cornerstore's pigeon employee Toady learns about Destiny and informs Hunter, who reroutes her address beacon and leads Junior into a trap.
+Hunter has Destiny taken away to live with penguins in order to silence the incident and prevent more plummeting stocks while Junior is tied up and gagged.

-Tulip reunites with Junior from being coughed to demise and they return to Stork Mountain during the highly anticipated Storkcon event to save Diamond Destiny from the penguins.
+Tulip reunites with Junior and frees him.
+They return to Stork Mountain during the highly anticipated Storkcon event to save Destiny from the penguins.
 When they are cornered in the baby factory by Hunter and the other stork employees, Junior sends millions of archived letters from families into the baby-making machine, causing it to rapidly produce babies and distract the storks.
-Hunter seizes control of a giant crane and tries to destroy the factory, only to have Diamond Destiny make the Cornerstore building collapse off Stork Mountain, causing Hunter, who is trapped inside the crane and unsuccessfully attempts to kill Junior and Tulip, to fall to his death.
+Hunter seizes control of a giant crane and tries to destroy the factory, but Destiny finds the crane's controls and causes Hunter to lose control and cut the lines holding Cornerstore on; Cornerstore and Hunter fall off the mountain.
+As a final resort, he makes an attempt to take Junior and Tulip down with him, but fails, as the robot falls down and Junior starts flying again.

-In the aftermath of Cornerstore.com's destruction, Junior rallies the storks to deliver all the babies to their families.
-Junior, Tulip, and Jasper deliver Diamond Destiny to the Gardners, and Junior has a vision of her future, taking her first steps, learning to ride a bike, being in a ballet, training her ninja skills, graduating and getting married.
-Nate is at first not happy about not getting a little brother but quickly cheers up upon seeing his new sister's ninja skills.
-Tulip finally meets her family, and Junior and Tulip continue working as co-bosses at Stork Mountain.
+In the aftermath of Cornerstore's destruction, Junior rallies the storks to deliver all the babies to their families around the world.
+Junior, Tulip, and Jasper deliver Destiny to the Gardners.
+Nate is at first disappointed about not getting a brother but quickly cheers up upon seeing his new sister's ninja skills.
+Tulip finally meets her missing family, and Junior continues working as the co-boss at Stork Mountain.